 The thyroid gland consists of follicle structures lined with single-layered epithelial cells, with colloid material in the center.
 Thyroid follicles are considered the structural and functional unit of the thyroid gland.
 The shape of follicle epithelial cells varies depending on synthesis activity.
 The cytoplasm of these cells expands with the increase in cell activity.
 Follicle cells with very large granular cytoplasm due to accumulation of mitochondria are called Hurthle cells (oncocytes).
 Another type of cells with endocrine function in the thyroid gland are parafollicular cells or C cells.
-They are found singly or in small groups between follicle epithelial cells than follicular epithelial cells, and have an eccentrically located nucleus and neurosecretory granules containing calcitonin in their cytoplasm (Mescher 2019; O'Toole et al.1985).
+They are found singly or in small groups between follicle epithelial cells or in the interstitial connective tissue between follicles.
+They are larger cells than follicular epithelial cells, and have an eccentrically located nucleus and neurosecretory granules containing calcitonin in their cytoplasm (Mescher 2019; O'Toole et al.1985).